 Another challenge to recruiting is the job descriptions, which are sometimes inaccurate.
 For example, a job description may mention a degree in computer science or an MBA; however, the degrees are not compulsory.
 What is required are the skills that these degrees teach, but that one could also get from experience.
 A good discernment of technology and how to apply it and a great appreciation of how business works are sufficiently good.

 As the center of humanities and technology, we miss out on diverse talent that can make a difference in our organizations and humankind by not redefining job requirements.

 Likewise, the interview process must be culturally diverse to ensure there are no unintentional barriers or deterrents for multicultural talent.
 The questions asked should be in no way biased or discriminatory or even looking for specific answers.
-In fact, the interviewers should be diverse themselves and looking for individuals who think differently than themselves that reflect the society that they’re in.
+In fact, the interviewers should be diverse themselves and look for individuals who think differently than themselves that reflect the society that they’re in.

 Diverse product management teams with individuals from all walks of life can help mitigate any blind spots, leading to designing and building products that make a difference in the lives of our customers.
 The success story of our organization is dependent on our ability to embody diversification.
-We need employees who reflect the world's various backgrounds and society in which we operate.
+We need employees who reflect the world's various backgrounds and the society in which we operate.

 Not only is diversity and inclusion an essential ethical requirement, but it’s also the discerning action that organizations, their leaders, and employees must participate in.
 When inclusion-focused customers see themselves reflected in the employees of the businesses they interact with, they trust that organization more, increasing revenue and the ability to compete in emerging global markets.